zhoudian64/zhoudian64/README.md

 ### Hi there 👋

-- ⚡ Just left Tesla.
+- 🏥 zhou.dian@synyi.com just joint synyi.com (Intelligent Medical)
-- 🌱 I’m currently learning CPU design, using chisel to build a simple CPU and trying to embed that into a SoC.
+- 🌱 Just done a RISC-V32 CPU/SoC design as graduate project.
 - 👯 I’m looking to collaborate on founding a small company.
 - 🤔 I’m looking for help to improve my English.
 - 📫 How to reach me: zhoudian64@gmail.com / qq: 1104127978